 - Add dry ingredients a little at a time and mix about 30 seconds.

 - Fold in the apple cubes.
 Using a rubber spatula, pour the batter into the prepared pan.

-- For the crumb topping; in a small bowl, combine flour, brown sugar, cinnamon and nuts.
+- In a small bowl, combine ½ cup flour, ¼ cup brown sugar, ½ teaspoon cinnamon and ¼ cup nuts.
 Stir to combine.
-Pour melted butter over mixture and stir until pea-size balls form.
+Pour 3 Tablespoons melted butter over mixture and stir until pea-size balls form.